nuts-foundation/irma-web-glue/README.md

 `irma-web-form` in this case is the ID of an element that `irma-web-glue` will render the interface in to.
-To prevent flickering, it helps if this element has already been pre-filled with the right markup:
+To prevent flickering, it helps if this element has already been pre-filled with the right markup.
+For `irma-web-frontend` this is:

 ```html
 <section class="irma-web-form" id="irma-web-form">